Make them cling – tales of successful customer retention

 What can you do to make the customer experience more exclusive, more personal and leave them with that positive feeling?
 After all, if customers leave with a smile on their faces, they have reason to return.

 Here is what you can do every time you serve or help someone.
-Trust me, it works with strangers, friends, and family too:
+It works with strangers, friends, and family too:

 - Provide extra customized information,